-Joan told me she was unhappy with her company because she wasn’t selling enough to earn a decent living.
-In addition, her manager didn’t give her enough support, and she didn’t think the pricing of their products was sufficiently competitive.
+Joan, a “captive” advisor, told me she was unhappy because she wasn’t selling enough to earn a decent living.
+In addition, her branch manager didn’t give her enough support, and she didn’t think her insurance products were competitive.
 She was applying to other companies, but she was worried she would find the same problems in a new environment.

-Once Joan gave herself permission to deepen her relationships with clients and do what she does best, she started making sales.
+Once Joan gave herself permission to deepen her relationships with clients and do what she does best, she started getting more and better clients.
 Her company has some wonderful solutions, she tells me, but most of all, she’s enjoying doing her work.

 Give yourself permission to do what you do best and get help with it, and always keep REACHING…